IBM/ngo-collaboration-using-blockchain/README.md

 Here, we use the [Fabric Java SDK](https://github.com/hyperledger/fabric-sdk-java) to build a client to invoke and query chaincode on the hyperledger fabric network.

-The first step is to specify the public IP address of the Hyperledger deployment.
+The first step is to specify the public IP address of the Kubernetes Cluster.
 The public IP address can be found on the `Kubernetes Dashboard` as described in the previous section.

 Open the `manifest.yml` file under `fabric-java-sdk-app` directory.
-Enter the public IP address of the Hyperledger deployment for the variable `KUBERNETES_IP_ADDRESS`, and save the file.
+Enter the public IP address of the Kubernetes Cluster for the variable `KUBERNETES_IP_ADDRESS`, and save the file.

 ```
 applications: